loosolab/UROPA/docs_rst/output.rst

 Same as in the example with one query, peak_355 has no valid annotation at all and is represented as NA row in all produced output tables, correspond to Case 1.
 In the AllHits (Table 3) and BestperQuery_Hits (Table 5) there will be one NA row for each query, but in the FinalHits (Table 4) there will be only one NA row for all queries.
 The peak_356 has only for one query a valid annotation, this presented in AllHits, FinalHits, and BestperQuery_Hits conform to Case 2.
 In AllHits and BestperQuery_Hits there are additional NA rows for this peak for the other queries.
 For peak_765 there are valid annotations for all queries as displayed in the AllHits, representing Case 4.
-The best of them with the smalles distance is the annotation for the lincRNA, this annotation is displayed in the FinalHits.
+The best of them with the smallest distance is the annotation for the lincRNA, this annotation is displayed in the FinalHits.
-Because there is only one valid annotation for each query, all of this annotations are also displayed in the BestperQuery_Hits.
+Because there is only one valid annotation for each query,they will be displayed in the same way in the BestperQuery_Hits.
 This is different for peak_769, as described above this peaks equates to Case 3.
 With multiple queries, there will be additional NA rows for the invalid queries in the AllHits and BestperQuery_Hits.

 With multiple queries it is also possible to reformat the BestperQuery_Hits the a condensed format with the best per query annotations for each peak in one row.